 yearlings, never broken, if only she will have pity

-Once again, the theme of worship-as-a-two-way-street comes up.
-Helenos thinks that if the women of Troy make a good enough offering to Athene, then she will help them.
+Once again, the theme of worship as a two-way street comes up.
+Helenos thinks that if the women of Troy make a good enough offering to Athene, she will help them.
 Unfortunately, things don't turn out that way.

 who will still declare to the immortals his mind and his purpose?